descarteslabs/descarteslabs-python/README.md

 ### Changed
 - Bands of different but compatible types can now be rastered together in `Scene.ndarray()` and `Scene.download()` as well as across multiple scenes in `SceneCollection.mosaic()`, `SceneCollection.stack()` and `SceneCollection.download()`.
 The result will have the most general data type.
+- Vector client functions that accept a `geometry` argument now support passing Shapely shapes in addition to GeoJSON.

 ### Fixed